SAP-archive/fundamental-vue/CONTRIBUTING.md

 Labels for issue categories:

--   bug: Issues in the code.
+-   bug: Something isn't working / Issues in the code.
--   documentation: Issues with the documentation.
+-   documentation: Issues with the documentation (repo and website documentation).
 -   enhancement: Enhancement requests.

 Status of open issues: